ragaeeb/tafrigh/README.md

 #### Output

--   The transcription result is saved in `.json` format in the specified output directory.
+-   The transcription result is saved in `.json` format in the specified output directory or the `.txt` if that is specified.

 The JSON file is an array that looks like this with `start` specifying the time in seconds the `text` starts and `end` marking where it ends.
 Note that setting an appropriate `chunkDuration` will affect how many elements this produces and the granularity of the transcription: